dannybynum/GroupCapstone/README.md

 ---

+## Notes regarding changes from suggestions in walk-thru
+If we make changes away from what was recommended in the video walk-thru then suggest we list them here so that team members can easily follow the code and changes or additions we may make from the suggestions.

+Aug-5, I removed the "fuel_capacity" from the files twist_controller.py and dbw_node.py -- this was not used and decided it would help me learn by making a small modification from suggestions in the video

 ## Update Aug-5.
 Updated the dbw_node.py and twist_controller.py files under /twist_controller

 Now when I unclick the "manual" button the car accelerates but it veers off of the line pretty quickly - see picture below